Course Outline

 Goal:

-Improve your personal leadership qualities and practices by comparing and assessing multiple leadership styles.
+Improve your personal leadership qualities and practices by managing group work and the inherent challenges that arise while creating a presentation assessment.

 Format:

-You will work in a group to analyse and evaluate leadership styles and principles in relation to a pre-recorded video demonstrating the provision of clinical services by professionals in your discipline or a related discipline.
+You will work in a group to analyse and evaluate a specific leadership challenge and present to the group.

 Criteria: